-If you could spend as much as $26,820 a year at a public university or $3,750 a year at a community college, which experience would you choose?
-What if we said you could be making a six-digit income and have financial stability by going to the cheaper school?
+If you could spend as much as $27,000 a year at a public university or less than $4,000 a year at a community college, which experience would you choose?
+What if we said you could get a job with a six-digit income and have financial stability with a degree from the cheaper school?

 Earning a bachelor’s degree seems like the all-American way to get a college education.
-But there are easy degrees that pay well.
-Consider this: the College Board says that, for the 2019-2020 school year, in-state tuition and fees will set you back an average of $10,440 — or, $26,820 if you pay out-of-state tuition and fees.
+But there are degrees that take less time and a lot less money that still can net you a good-paying job.
+Consider this: The College Board says that, for the 2020-2021 school year, in-state tuition and fees at a four-year public school set you back an average of $10,560 — or, $27,020 if you paid out-of-state tuition and fees.

-In contrast, in 2019-2020, the average in-district tuition and fees at public two-year colleges range from $1,430 in California to $8,210 in Vermont.
-That makes two-year institutions with quick degrees to make money look like a great bargain when tuition and fees average $3,750 a year.
+In contrast, in 2020-2021, the average in-district tuition and fees at public two-year colleges ranged from $1,430 in California to $8,600 in Vermont.
+That makes public two-year institutions with degrees that lead to good-paying jobs look like a great bargain when tuition and fees average $3,770 a year.

-Here is a list of top jobs with the easiest college majors that pay well above the U.S. median wage, according to the latest numbers.
+Here is a list of top jobs that pay above the U.S. median wage — $56,310 — and don’t require more than a two-year degree, according to the latest numbers.

 Best Jobs With 2-Year Degrees